MasterCloudApps-Projects/Monolith-to-Microservices-Examples/Strangler_Fig/README.md

 > curl -v -H "Content-Type: application/json" -d '{"shipTo":"Juablaz","total":120}' payment.service/payroll
 ```

-Log in to the notification:
+Logs in the notification:
 ```
 Payroll 3 shipped to Juablaz of 120.0
 ```

 ### **Step 2**
 We must implement the functionality in a new microservice that will communicate with the monolith.
-Therefore, the monolith must expose an endpoint for the microservice to connect through it `/ notification`.
+Therefore, the monolith must expose an endpoint for the microservice to connect through it `/notification`.
 We released a version of the monolith (`v2`) and our new microservice.

 ```